TravorLZH/travorlzh.github.io/index.md

 title:  Welcome!
 layout: page
 ---
-Travor Liu is my English name, and Zihao Liu is my real name.
+Hello, this is Travor Liu.
 I am currently an undergraduate student studying Mathematics at University College London.
+I am glad to share my journey of discovery in number theory here.

+My real name is Zihao Liu.
 You may contact me via zihao.liu.22 [at] ucl [dot] ac [dot] uk

-My research lies in multiplicative number theory and sieve theory.
-See [research](/research/) for details.
+My [research interest](/research/) lies in multiplicative number theory and sieve theory, and I am also constantly [blogging](/blogs/) about what I recently learned.

 ## Some other helpful links